kisom/kyleisom.net-archive/source/_posts/2012-10-17-syntax-off.markdown

 If you made it this far, I'd be interested to hear what your thoughts on the subject are - feel free to email me at kyle at tyrfingr dot is.

+I'd like to thank Jeremy for proofreading this for me ahead of time.